You have the right to an easy-to-understand summary about a health plan’s benefits and coverage.

 A Uniform Glossary of terms used in health coverage and medical care

-This information allows you to make “apples-to-apples” comparisons when you’re looking at different plans.
+This information helps you make “apples-to-apples” comparisons when you’re looking at plans.

-All individual and group health plans must use the same standard form to help you compare plans.
-The SBC also includes details, called coverage examples, which allow you to see what the plan would cover in 2 common medical situations: diabetes care and childbirth.
+The SBC also includes details, called coverage examples, which show you what the plan would cover in 2 common medical situations: diabetes care and childbirth.